 More than 350 people attended World Jewish Relief’s fifth annual Kiss Come Dancing event to see six amateur dancers compete for the title of champion.
 Winner Karen Paul said: “The contest was a dream come true.
 Knowing the money raised is going towards a fantastic cause has made the experience even more rewarding.”
 The event, which was held at the Radisson Blu Hotel in central London, raised £100,000 for WJR’s children’s projects across Eastern Europe.

 Nazi-hunter Efraim Zuroff and Shadow Schools Secretary Michael Gove paid tribute to the courage of Shoah survivors at the annual Lord Merlyn-Rees memorial lecture.
 The event, organised by the Holocaust Educational Trust to mark Holocaust Memorial Day, focused on this year’s theme, The Legacy of Hope, acknowledging the importance of continuing the survivors’ legacy.
-The event, held at Birdcage Walk in central London, was attended by 150 people

 The inaugural reception for Norwood M&A network, a new fundraising group of professionals working in mergers and acquisitions, raised £15,000 for the charity.
 The guest speaker, ITV economics editor Daisy McAndrew, spoke to the 80-strong gathering at Asia House about the current economic climate